Clive Platt: Rochdale

-A loan that secured him a permanent deal to Rochdale for a fee of £100,000 – then a club record.
-Platt went on to make 163 appearances and score 27 goals for the club.
+The loan secured him a permanent move to Rochdale for a fee of £100,000 – then a club record.
+Platt made 169 league appearances and scored 30 goals for the club.

 Notts County

-In 2003, Platt signed a monthly deal with Notts County, where he scored just three times despite being a first team regular.
+In 2003, Platt signed a monthly deal with Notts County, where he scored just three times despite being a first-team regular.
 An indifferent year at Peterborough United followed, where Platt scored six times.

 Milton Keynes Dons

 Platt joined relegation-threatened Milton Keynes Dons in January 2005 and scored vital goals to help save the Dons from relegation under the guidance of Danny Wilson.
 However, the 2005–06 season was not much better for MK Dons, as they fought relegation again.
 Platt had a relatively fruitless campaign, but a good run of form towards the end of the season saw him finish second in the League One Player of the Month award for May and almost save the Dons from relegation.

 The 2006–07 season saw MK Dons fighting for promotion from League Two.
 This turned out to be Platt's best season in terms of strike-rate, with him finding the net 18 times before suffering an injury that caused him to miss the first leg of a play-off tie against Shrewsbury Town and have an indifferent second leg.